ariary/tacos/README.md

 ```

 ***Notes about `tacos` container security:***
-> From a networking point of view, this is the same level of isolation as if the process were running directly on the host and not in a container.
+> From a networking point of view, this is the same level of isolation as if the processes were running directly on the host and not in a container.
 However, in all other ways, such as storage, process namespace, and user namespace, the process is isolated from the host.

 ## Install